broadinstitute/lrma-sv-imputation-utils/docs/paste-vcfs.md

 holding a *different set of samples*, and glues their sample columns together side-by-side into one multi-sample BCF.
 Selected `INFO` and `FORMAT` fields are carried through.

-In one sentence: **it column-binds per-sample data from cohort shards that share an identical site list, producing one wide BCF.**

 This is used to reassemble a cohort that was split by sample for parallel processing (e.g. per-shard GLIMPSE2 runs) back into a single callset, without the cost of a coordinate merge.